Campus Life

 1

-Kayla about 8 years ago
+Kayla over 8 years ago

 Miranda, I am a parent of an MIT student.
 Your article brought tears to my eyes because every parent wants their child to feel accepted.
 We want a home for them where they can become more of who they are without fear of exclusion.
 MIT provides this atmosphere not just for women, or those who identify as Black.
 I see MIT as a place where you can just be yourself, no matter who you are, where you came from, or where you plan to be in the future.
 Your article captured this level of respect for diversity and individuality eloquently.
 Thank you.